Northwest Territories

 - Demonstrate that they own at least one-third (33.3%) of the Business;

-- Where your personal equity investment is at least $1,000,000 you may own less than one-third (33.3%) of the Business pursuant to the Immigration and Refugee Protection Regulations Section 87(6)(B)(Ii); And
+- Where your equity investment is at least $1,000,000 you may own less than one-third (33.3%) of the Business under the Immigration and Refugee Protection Regulations Section 87(6)(B)(Ii); And

 - Demonstrate that they have achieved a proficiency of level 4 against the Canadian Language Benchmark (CLB 4) in English or the equivalent language level against the Niveaux De Competence Linquistique Canadiens (NCLC) In French.